ibm-cloud-docs/SecureGateway/securegateway_destination.md

 #### Cloud/On-Premises Authentication
 {: #cloud-or-on-prem-auth}

 This option becomes available by selecting TLS or Mutual Auth for your [Resource Authentication](#dest-resource-auth).
 The name of the field will match the [type of destination](#dest-types) you have chosen.

+To reject any connection which is not authorized with the list of supplied CAs, check the box `Reject unauthorized` from the Cloud/On-Premises Authentication panel.
+Once the box is checked and the resource you are connecting to is using a self-signed certificate, you must upload it, or the connection will be rejected.

-This field allows for up to 6 certificates to be uploaded in order to validate the certificate of the resource you are connecting to.
+It is allows for up to 6 certificates to be uploaded in order to validate the certificate of the resource which you are connecting to.
 These files will be added to the CA of connection to the resource and should contain the certificate or certificate chain that your resource will be presenting.

+The box `Reject unauthorized` is supported only when using Secure Gateway Client v1.8.4 or later, old Secure Gateway Client will still reject unauthorized even if this box is unchecked.

+Uncheck the box `Reject unauthorized` will leave you vulnerable to Man-in-the-middle attack.

 #### Server Name Indicator (SNI)
 {: #dest-sni}